 Should I Be Concerned if My Dog Ate a Towel?

-Of course, you should be bothered as a pet parent when your fur baby ingests a towel.
+You should be concerned as a pet parent when your dog ingests a towel.
 However, you need to know that being concerned is not the same as panicking.
 Nobody wants their four-legged friend to be in danger, and it is almost impossible not to feel slightly liable when an avoidable situation like this happens.

 Sometimes dogs may vomit the towel piece that they consumed, or it may pass out through their poop to be released.
 If things do not go this way, you do not have to induce vomiting because it might just cause more problems like choking.
 Calling your vet at this point is highly recommended.